 A specialized elopement photographer should be able to help you plan and photograph your unique experience more than a larger wedding photographer.
 While big wedding photographers could technically help, they usually don’t provide more of the planning aspect elopement photographers do.

-I personally have a guide exclusive planning guide I give to my couples.
+Hi!
+I’m Alexandria and this is what I do!
+I personally have an exclusive planning guide I give to my couples.
 This helps with brainstorming and planning so everyone can choose the things that mean the most to them to celebrate their day.
-If you’re opting for a nature ceremony, specialized elopement photographers can also help you with location suggestions, best time of day for lighting, know how to photograph the landscape + you in addition to creating backup plans, understanding permit needs for different land areas and what areas can fit your group size as unfortunately not all areas are conducive to elopements.
-We are usually hikers/outdoors people ourselves who will hike with you and be up for whatever adventure gets thrown our way!
-If this sounds like something you need, reach out, I’d love to chat!
+If you’re opting for a nature ceremony, I also help you with location suggestions, best time of day for lighting, help you create backup plans, help you understand permits and how to have your elopement while Leaving No Trace.
+In addition to that, I also photograph and know how to photograph the landscape + you in the landscape!
+If this sounds like something you need, check out my services here!

 If your closest family and friends will be impacted by the changes you’re making, let them know what’s happening.
 You have several options here!